ArctosDB/documentation-wiki/_documentation/catalog.markdown

     numbers and store the old numbers as other IDs.
 2.  **Prefix-Integer-Suffix**: An integer is required, and may be accompanied by a prefix and/or suffix.
 The concatenation of prefix-integer-suffix must be unique.
-No predictive tools are available.
+No non-explicit (predictive, series- or range-based, etc.) tools are available.
 Search is by the concatenation or substrings thereof.
 Sort will be character (1,2,...20...3).
 3.  **String**: Any unique non-NULL string is accepted.
-No predictive tools are available.
+No non-explicit (predictive, series- or range-based, etc.) tools are available.
 Search is by the string or substrings thereof.
 Sort will be character (1,2,...20...3).
 Characters "/" (forward slash) and " " (space) are currently prohibited.